duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 #### Example: Teachers can teach about an example of Algorithmic inaccuracy: The Boeing 737 MAX.

-- Teachers can teach about another example: The Boeing 737 MAX:
+- Explain another example: The Boeing 737 MAX:

 See also: There have been a number of accidents which resulted in many casualties with the Boeing 737 MAX aircraft, which has resulted in the grounding of Boeing 737 MAX worldwide: Lion Air Flight 610 and Ehiopian Airlines Flight 302

-- Teachers explain why MCAS was added and how the MCAS and a faulty sensor contributed to the grounding of the Boeing 737 MAX.
+- Explain why MCAS was added and how the MCAS and a faulty sensor contributed to the grounding of the Boeing 737 MAX.

 See also: Boeing 737 Max 8 had major design changes: engines were moved forward and raised.
 This made it more likely for the nose to pitch up while flying, so Maneuvering Characteristics Augmentation System (MCAS) was implemented to automatically detect whenever the nose pitches too high and correct it (Seattle Times).